Tim Hurson

 Tim Hurson (born 1946) is a speaker, writer and creativity theorist living in Toronto, Ontario, Canada.
 He was born in Johannesburg, South Africa, and grew up in New York City, USA.
 He is now a Canadian citizen.
 He was educated at The Peddie School in Hightstown, New Jersey, and went to college at Oberlin College in Ohio.

 Hurson was a founding partner of Manifest Communications, a company focussed on social change strategy.
 He was its president until selling the company in 1996.
 After working independently for several years, he became a founding partner of ThinkX Intellectual Capital.

-Hurson developed a problem-solving technique known as the ThinkX Productive Thinking Model, a six-step process that builds on the Osborn-Parnes Creative Problem Solving Process, combining it with more rigorous engineering-based techniques such as IDEF.
+Hurson developed a problem-solving technique known as the ThinkX Productive Thinking Model, a six-step process that builds on the Osborn-Parnes Creative Problem Solving (CPS) Process, combining it with more rigorous engineering-based techniques such as IDEF.
+His book Think Better was translated into Chinese, Portuguese, Korean, Spanish, Thai, and Polish.
+The English edition was re-issued with an updated preface in 2018.

-Hurson is a founding director of Facilitators Without Borders, a faculty member of the conference of the Creativity European Association. and co-founder of Mindcamp.
+Hurson is a faculty member of the conference of the Creativity European Association (CREA). and co-founder regular presenter at Mindcamp Canada creativity retreat.
 He is a founding board member of Oberlin College's LaunchU Entrepreneurship bootcamp.